Aloha and welcome to Greek Gods Paradise!

 - Atlantis Movies

 10,000 Members of Greek Gods Paradise Wanted

-What can we do with an army of 10,000 members?
-Hopefully, something extraordinary!
+What can we do with an army of over 10,000 members?

-By the way, yes, I am actually wearing sunglasses with one yellow band on the Greek Island of Delos, which is the birthplace of Apollo, God of the sun.
+By the way, yes, I am wearing sunglasses with one yellow band on the Greek Island of Delos, the birthplace of Apollo, God of the sun.

-You probably think I’m a real wacko now, but I do have a valid explanation.
+You may think I’m a real “WACKO” by now, but I have a valid explanation.

-I crushed my expensive pair of sunglasses at Super Paradise Beach in Mykonos on top of a cliff on arrival when I took my helmet off after getting off my rented quad bike.
+I crushed my expensive pair of sunglasses at Super Paradise Beach in Mykonos while standing on top of a cliff.

-At the time, I was really devastated like you wouldn’t believe it.
-Seriously I almost cried.
-These were very expensive, Maui Jim sunglasses, and God did it hurt when I saw my sunnies lying on the dirty ground with one lens broken.
+They were expensive Maui Jim sunglasses, and God did it hurt when I saw my sunnies lying on the sandy dirt ground.

-After a bit of time at Super Paradise beach and me moping around, I became desperate for another pair as the August sun was blazing away, so I ended up buying this cheap pair at the beach kiosk for 20 Euro or so.
+After moping around at Super Paradise beach for a while, I became desperate for another pair of sunnies as the hot August sun was blazing away, so I bought this cheap pair at the beach kiosk for 20 euros.